 The Preflight tool includes a collection of fixups that you can add to a profile.
 These are all available from the Fixups section of each profile.

-A. Fixup name B. Fixup categories C. Search D. Areas in the fixup that can be modified E. Fixup criteria F. Button to see which profiles use the fixup
+A. Fixup name B. Fixup categories C. Fixup criteria D. Button for seeing which profiles use the fixup E. Search F. Areas in the fixup that can be modified

 You can create a custom fixup for certain jobs or output devices.
 The settings you specify determine such things as what output intent is used, what color conversions take place, how images are compressed and sampled, and what PDF compatibility level the PDF must support.
 Although you can modify any of the predefined fixups, as long as they are unlocked, it is better to duplicate an existing fixup and change its values.
 This technique is useful if the fixup belongs to multiple locked profiles, and you don’t want to find and unlock all those profiles.
 A duplicated fixup is unlocked by default because it does not yet belong to a profile.
 You can also create a single fixup that can be quickly run without it being part of a profile.